Yahya ibn Tamim: Life

-Yahya inherited the throne from his father, Tamim ibn al-Mu'izz, in 1108.
+Yahya inherited the throne from his father, Tamim ibn al-Mu'izz, in February 1108.
 Tamim's long reign had left the Zirids weakened, as the Hilalian invasions had reduced their authority to the Tunisian coast, from Sousse to Gabes.
 Furthermore, Ifriqiya now faced a powerful Christian enemy in the form of the Italo-Norman Kingdom of Sicily to the north.

 In response, Yahya built a strong fleet, with which he raided the Republic of Genoa and Sardinia.
-He was succeeded by his son, Ali ibn Yahya.
+He was succeeded by his son, Ali ibn Yahya, after his assassination on the first day of Eid al Adha 509 AH (Wednesday 25 April 1116).